0xpolarzero/esthesis/frontend/README.md

 Create home page with explanations, guide, etc + beta caption Find a way to scale (already hitting Alchemy throughput limit with 1 user) Form to fill for allowlist
+Export data button (get the favorites name & link with id, and shortened links?)

+### SIWE:

+- Before going to production, you likely want to invalidate nonces on logout to prevent replay attacks through session duplication (e.g. store expired nonce and make sure they can't be used again).

 ### Swarm